splunk/splunk-sdk-python/README.md

-# The Splunk Python Software Development Kit
+# The Splunk Software Development Kit for Python

-#### Version 1.0
+#### Version 1.1

-The Splunk Python Software Development Kit (SDK)  contains library code and examples designed to enable developers to build applications using Splunk.
+The Splunk Software Development Kit (SDK) for Python contains library code and examples designed to enable developers to build applications using Splunk.

 Splunk is a search engine and analytic environment that uses a distributed